-Sintra’s crown jewel is undoubtedly Pena Palace, a flashy structure that is so colourful it easily outshines anything the fine folks at Disney could ever hope to come up with.
+The highlight when you visit Sintra is undoubtedly Pena Palace, a flashy structure that easily outshines anything the fine folks at Disney could ever hope to come up with.
 The multi-tiered platforms, turreted towers and picture windows are all open to the public, who delight in climbing all over it while snapping selfies against the canary yellow, royal purple and rich red walls.

-There is plenty to explore inside as well, such as the Royal Dining room, multiple bedrooms, grand hallways and sitting rooms.
-Head out onto one of the adjoining balconies, to marvel at the breathtaking views of the entire valley spread out below.
+There’s plenty to explore inside Sintra Palace as well, such as the Royal Dining room, multiple bedrooms, grand hallways and sitting rooms.
+Head out onto one of the adjoining balconies, and marvel at the breathtaking views of the entire valley spread out below.
+Click here to book

 Most people start their visit at the Church of São Pedro de Canaferrim, which was originally a place of worship but now holds objects which were found in archeological digs of the site.
 Continuing towards the castle, visitors find themselves on a pathway lined with with massive hydrangea bushes overflowing with fragrant, multi-coloured blooms, which are a green thumb’s dream come true and photo heaven.

-The highlight of any visit is of course exploring the castle itself, which is done by scampering up the many, many stone steps towards the very top of the hill.
+The highlight is of course exploring the castle itself, which is done by scampering up the many, many stone steps towards the very top of the hill.
 The narrow staircase offers viewpoints galore, of both the fortress and the colourful surrounding valley.
 Once you finally huff and puff your way to the peak, you’ll be rewarded with panoramic views of the entire countryside along with a unique point of view of nearby Pena Palace, which makes this a great spot for Sintra sightseeing.
 Click here to book

 Quinta da Regaleira